opendatasoft/ods-documentation/docs-en/source/theme/intro.rst

 ~~~~~~~~~~~~~~~~~

 While both header and footer can already be branded using the domain's customization section and color selection panel,
-organisations usually want to further customize the layout and content of these areas.
+organizations usually want to further customize the layout and content of these areas.

 .. image:: intro__header.png

 Both header and footer are wrapped within independent AngularJS applications, which means you can use `ng-if`,
 `ng-class`, `ng-show`, `ng-hide` and all of Angular's standard directives to make the areas more dynamic.
 One common
 request is to collapse the header into a *click-to-expand* side menu below a certain viewport width.
 For this purpose we
 provide the `ods-responsive-menu` directive.
-See :doc:`the dedicated page <responsive-menus>` for more information.
+See :doc:`this dedicated page <responsive-menus>` for more information.

 We also provide placeholders that will be replaced with the content specified in the domain customization options such
 as menu items, language selectors and logos.
 The full list is displayed right above the code area.